26th Forqué Awards

-The 26th ceremony of the Forqué Awards was held on 16 January 2021 at the Palacio Municipal de Congresos in Madrid.
+The 26th ceremony of the Forqué Awards, presented by EGEDA, was held on 16 January 2021 at the Palacio Municipal de Congresos in Madrid.
 The gala, aired on La 1, was hosted by Miguel Ángel Muñoz and Aitana Sánchez-Gijón.

 History

 The nominations were disclosed in November 2020.
 The awards added television categories (Best Series and Best Female and Male Performances in a Series) for the first time in the 26th edition.

 The ceremony was hosted at the Madrid's Palacio Municipal de Congresos on 16 January 2021 and broadcast on La 1.
 The gala featured musical performances by Pablo Alborán and Pablo López, as well as comedy performances by J. J. Vaquero and Sara Escudero.
 It was hosted by Miguel Ángel Muñoz and Aitana Sánchez-Gijón.

 The chairman of EGEDA, Enrique Cerezo, gifted the EGEDA Gold Medal recognizing a career in the audiovisual industry to Fernando Colomo and Beatriz de la Gándara.